‘We are not makers of History, we are made by History.’ (Martin Luther King Jnr)

 We also teach them to investigate these past events and, by so doing, to develop the skills of enquiry, analysis, interpretation and problem-solving.

-The ‘Big Picture’
+Implementation: The ‘Big Picture’

 At All Saints, children’s history learning is a journey which starts in Nursery and continues through to Year 6.
 In all year groups, the development of historical language to talk about, and compare ‘past and present’ time periods is of great importance.
 One of the key historical skills is Chronological Understanding or ‘Big Picture’ history.